 In addition to assets, the statements of net position include a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to future periods and will not be recognized as an outflow of resources until that time.
-In addition to liabilities, the statement element represents an acquisition for deferred inflows of resources.
-This separate financial statement element represents an acquisition of a net position that applies to future periods and will not be recognized as an acquisition of a net position that applies to future periods and will not be recognized as an inflow of resources until that time.
+In addition to liabilities, the statements of net position include a separate section for deferred inflows of resources.
+This separate financial statement element represents an acquisition of a net position that applies to future periods and will not be recognized as an inflow of resources until that time.
 The College's deferred outflow/inflow relates to amounts recorded in connection with GASB Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68), amounts recorded in connection with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions (GASB 75), as well as the advance refunding of the 2008 Series Community College Revenue Bonds in September 2015.